saschagrunert/git-journal/rfc/0001-commit-msg.md

 ## Commit message layout

-A git commit message follows a basic layout, it has a Subject and a messsage body.
+A git commit message follows a basic layout, it has a Subject and a message body.
 An extension to this will make an easier parsing of the commit message possible.
 This means that an overall commit message can be split into three parts:

 - Summary line: The first line of the commit
 - Body: Can hold lists or paragraphs of text
-- Footer: Add additional information to the commit as `Key: Value` pairs, e.g. `Reviewed-by: John Doe`, multiplication is also possible since there could be multiple `Reviewed-by` keys
+- Footer: Add additional information to the commit as `Key: Value` pairs, e.g. `Reviewed-by: John Doe`, multiplication is also possible since there could be multiple `Reviewed-by` keys.

 An empty line separates the commit message parts, whereas newlines between lists and paragraphs within the body are possible as well.
-The separation between the body and the footer itself is implicit by their differnt syntax.
+The separation between the body and the footer itself is implicit by their different syntax.

 ## Syntax elements